lelea2/Algorithm/theory/web/dom-relalted-questions.md

 **innerHTML**

 * Browser removes all the current children of the elements.
 Parse the string and assign the parsed string to the element as children.
-* nnerHTML could be slow while parsing a string.
+* innerHTML could be slow while parsing a string.
 Browser has to deal with the string (invalid html)

 ```javascript
 var ul = document.getElementById('myList');